To learn more about the student volunteer

 who created the above graphic, click here.

-International Studies Minor (ISM) was approved during 2010-2011 academic year.
+Global Studies Minor was approved during 2010-2011 academic year.
 It consists of 20 credits.
-All students must take the entry level course GSS 1229 Introduction to International Studies and capstone course GIS 4658 Global Challenges and Solutions and one course from each of the three categories Global Issues/ Area Studies; History and Culture; Political Economy and Contemporary Issues.
+All students must take the entry level course GSS 2606 Introduction to Global Studies and capstone course GIS 4658 Global Challenges and Solutions and one course from each of the three categories Global Issues/ Area Studies; History and Culture; Political Economy and Contemporary Issues.
 Out of 20 credits required, at least 2 courses must be at the 3000 level.
 Students must demonstrate proficiency in another language or an in-depth knowledge of another culture.

 In addition to the above mentioned entry level and capstone course, students must take one from each of the following three categories of courses.